ADVENTOR: Advanced Engineering and Training in Next-Generation Mobile Robotics for Human Spaces

 This next generation of trainees will bring a unique skill set that is reflective of the interdisciplinary challenges for the practical implementation of mobile robots within human society.

 In particular, the ADVENTOR program has been designed to address three essential gaps in current training practices: human-centred designs, experiential learning in real environments, and diversity in technological fields.
+Trainees will apply their knowledge in collaborative research projects around two themes:

 Human-Centred Robotics – Beyond Disciplinary Specializations